kellerberrin/OSM-QSAR/README.md

 https://github.com/kellerberrin/OSM-QSAR

-OSM_QSAR software is designed to be a software toolkit to simplify the development of ligand molecular screening and classification using machine learning techniques.
+OSM_QSAR software is designed to be a software toolkit to simplify the development of ligand molecular screening and classification using Machine Learning techniques.
 User models are designed to "plug-in" to OSM_QSAR without further coding.
 A neural network classifier can be specified and tested with 20 lines of python code.
 All user specified models automatically have access to statistical and graphical analysis.
 See "OSMKeras.py" for an example neural network classifiers using the KERAS package.
-The source file "OSMTemplate.py" provides an empty template for researchers to specify new classification models.
+The source file "OSMTemplate.py" provides empty templates for researchers to specify new classification or regression models.

 The OSM_QSAR software was developed using Python 2.7.
 It has also been tested and is
 compatible with a Python 3.5 environment.